 Children are sometimes required to give evidence in court, either because they have been a victim of crime or have witnessed a crime taking place.
-If a pupil at More House is required to go to court the DSL will support this pupil using the child arrangements information tool produced by the Ministry of Justice.
-The pupil may need support from the school counsellor and DSL will arrange this if required.
+If a pupil at More House is required to go to court, the DSL will support this pupil using the child arrangements information tool produced by the Ministry of Justice.
+The pupil may need support from the School's counsellor and the DSL will arrange this if required.